IndomieGorengSatu/Mie/README.md

-## What do you call a duck that gets all A's?
-A wise quacker.
+## What time did the man go to the dentist?
+Tooth hurt-y.